 In a year’s time, we’d like Let Grow to be not just the name of our group but a phrase that people start to use when they recognize an example of overprotection overkill and how easy it would be to push back.
 Just as “designated driver” gave people a word that changed the way they act, “Let Grow!” can make Americans aware of a trend they’d vaguely noticed but hadn’t put their finger on: Excessive, counter-productive safety.

 Once aware, they can chip away at it, especially with our research, curricula and media showing that coddling does kids and society no favors.
-Meanwhile, our policy arm will craft legislation and reach out to lawmakers to make sure they evaluate laws that purport to “protect our precious children” with a gimlet eye: Do these really protect kids?
+Meanwhile, we will evaluate laws that purport to “protect our precious children” with a gimlet eye: Do these really protect kids?
 At what cost?
 What may be the unintended consequences?
 For instance, the Rhode Island legislature considered a bill that would have made it a crime for a school bus to let any kid under 7th grade off the bus without an adult waiting there to walk them home.
 That same state also considered a bill forbidding recess when it’s under 32 degrees.

-Eventually we will be awarding research grants, sponsoring contests, crafting curricula, meeting with lawmakers, giving lectures, appearing in the media, convening conferences, and joining with all the parents, politicians, business leaders, inventors, teachers, principals and kids who believe that today’s kids are stronger and smarter than our culture gives them credit for.
+Eventually we will be awarding research grants, sponsoring contests, crafting curricula, giving lectures, appearing in the media, convening conferences, and joining with all the parents, community leaders, business leaders, inventors, teachers, principals and kids who believe that today’s kids are stronger and smarter than our culture gives them credit for.
 Instead of treating them as fragile, we will celebrate their capacity for growth and resilience, thereby raising a generation of can-do young people, ready to explore and innovate, rather than crawling into a safe space.